SteveOat/Hit-Song/README.md

 <h1>Introducing Dataset</h1>
 lorem

-The dataset offers a detailed overview of contemporary music, featuring 620 tracks from 87 chart-topping artists between 2000 and 2023.
+&nbsp;&nbsp;&nbsp;&nbsp; The dataset offers a detailed overview of contemporary music, featuring 620 tracks from 87 chart-topping artists between 2000 and 2023.
 It highlights the diversity of modern pop and R&B, capturing the evolution of Hot 100 hits over two decades.
 Each track is annotated with Spotify's audio features, providing insights into characteristics like tempo, energy, danceability, and valence, making it a valuable resource for exploring trends in popular music.

 <h1>Key finding</h1>